goodwithtech/dockle/README.md

 By default, `Dockle` exits with code `0` even if there are some problems.

-Use the `--exit-code, -c` option to exit with a non-zero exit code if any alert were found.
+Use the `--exit-code, -c` option to exit with a non-zero exit code if `WARN` or `FATAL` alert were found.

 ```bash
 $ dockle --exit-code 1 [IMAGE_NAME]